General Race Information Q&A

 Usually, if you did not receive an email confirmation, then your online registration did not go through and you were not charged.
 You can try again, come into any of our stores to register, or call the Race Office (904) 731-1900.

-Gun time is the amount of time it took you from when the race begins to when you crossed the finish line.
+Gun time is the amount of time it takes you from when the race begins to when you cross the finish line.
 Chip time is the amount of time it took you from when you crossed the starting line to when you crossed the finish line.
-Usually, unless you are right at the front of the starting line, your gun time will be more than your chip time.
+Usually, unless you are right at the front of the starting line, your gun time will be slower than your chip time.

 USATF Rules and Regulations state that awards are given based on gun time.
 The first person to cross the finish line wins.